James Rosemond: Entertainment career

 Circa 1996, Rosemond founded Henchmen, the company that would later become the rap management company Czar Entertainment.
-He was the CEO of Czar, when it managed The Game, Sean Kingston, Brandy, Gucci Mane, Guerilla Black, Salt-n-Pepa and Akon.
+He was the CEO of Czar, when it managed Sean Kingston, Brandy, Gucci Mane, Guerilla Black, Salt-n-Pepa and Akon.
+The company's flagship artist was rapper The Game.
 He was a known figure in the hip hop music industry, described in a 2012 The New York Times article as "a prince at the royal court, whose ties to rap music’s biggest stars were known far and wide."
 Rosemond was The Game's manager during a feud with 50 Cent when The Game recorded the diss track "300 Bars and Runnin."
 In 2006, Henchman and 50 Cent (Curtis Jackson) settled a lawsuit regarding a DVD that Czar Entertainment released about 50 Cent's namesake, Kelvin "50 Cent" Martin, in which interviews with Jackson were alleged to have been inappropriately used.
 In the settlement, a charity was created with funds going to support Martin and his children.

 In 2002, Rosemond negotiated the Lennox Lewis vs. Mike Tyson boxing match.
 It was the first time that a boxer demanded that after a million buys on pay-per-view, the boxers would split the purse 50–50 with Showtime Networks/HBO.

 In 2003, Rosemond, along with Chris Lighty, joined Russell Simmons in his campaign to end New York's Rockefeller Drug Laws.

 Rosemond along with Shakim Compere and Mona Scott, executive produced BET's SOS Saving Ourselves: Help for Haiti, a telethon held at Miami's American Airlines Arena on February 5, 2010, to raise money for the devastated victims of the 2010 Haiti earthquake that killed over 100,000 people.